 With an abundance of late-night clubs and drinking spots, Prague has earned its title of being one of the biggest and best party cities in Europe.
 So, if you and the lads are coming to the Czech capital with the intention of partying until the sun comes up, then you won’t be disappointed.

-For your classic clubbing experience, a stag do night out in Prague wouldn’t be complete without first stopping by at M1 Lounge & Bar.
+For your classic clubbing experience, a night out in Prague wouldn’t be complete without first stopping by at M1 Lounge & Bar.
 Arguably one of the best clubs in the city, M1 features live DJ sets throughout the week and stays open until the very early hours, meaning that you and the lads will probably arrive at your accommodation in time for breakfast after you leave this buzzing venue!
 Playing anything from R&B to techno and classic dance music, this club is pretty much everything it says on the tin, so you’re guaranteed to have a brilliant night here!

 Another club worth visiting not only for having one of the biggest dancefloors in the city is Lucerna Music Bar.
 Located in the New Town area of the city and situated within the iconic and stunningly built Lucerna Palace, the club is known primarily for it’s 80s and 90s themed nights that are extremely popular with both tourists and locals, making it a well-mixed crowd.